tetris245/tetris245/README.md

 Most recent and final release is version 1.12.2 - Visit also our wiki: https://github.com/tetris245/tetris245/wiki

-## Important notice - Updated on 10/04/2023
+## Important notice - Updated on 29/04/2023

+**On 1st May 2023, all links to QAM will be removed.**

+**All QAM users are invited to switch to ULTRAbc.**

-**ULTRAbc is available, it's the the modSDK version of QAM, for a better compatibiity with other add-ons, especially BCX and FBC.**
+**ULTRAbc is the the modSDK version of QAM, for a better compatibiity with other add-ons, especially BCX and FBC.**

-**I will no more update QAM.
-All QAM users are invited to switch to ULTRAbc.
-At some point in the future, I will remove links and files for QAM bookmark and tmloader.**

 Link to ULTRAbc repository: https://github.com/tetris245/ULTRAbc/